satyakavisetti/ML-Intern-Work/unsupervised-clustering/04-hierarchical-clustering/README.md

 - **Horizontal cut**: Defines clusters at that similarity level

 Higher cut = fewer, larger clusters.
 Lower cut = more, smaller clusters.
+### Why Hierarchical Clustering Works

+The intuition behind hierarchical clustering is that similar observations should be merged earlier than dissimilar observations.
+By repeatedly applying this principle, the algorithm creates a nested structure that reveals relationships hidden within the data.

+Unlike partition-based algorithms that optimize a specific objective function, hierarchical clustering focuses on preserving pairwise relationships throughout the clustering process.

+This makes hierarchical clustering particularly useful when the true cluster structure is unknown or when multiple levels of grouping may exist simultaneously.

 ---